evillord982/projects/README.md

 **Personal coding projects to help me learn and improve**

-## 🌟 Goals
+## Goals

-- ✅ Get better at coding
+- Get better at coding
-- 🎉 Have fun while building

-## 📁 About
+## About

-This repo is a collection of small (or not-so-small) projects that I’m using to sharpen my programming skills.
+This repo is a collection of small (projects that I’m using to sharpen my programming skills.
 It’s all about experimenting, learning by doing, and enjoying the process.

 ## 🛠 Tech Stack